 Bhumi Amla may interact with some medicines, and hence, you should seek proper advice from a doctor before using it, more so if you are on drugs.
 Possible Interactions include:

-Bhumi Amla (Phyllanthus niruri) is valued for its powerful hepatoprotective, antioxidant, and immunity-boosting properties.
-Widely recognised for supporting liver health, it is also beneficial in regulating blood sugar levels and balancing the body's doshas, particularly Kapha and Pitta.
-With its increasing acceptance in modern medicine, Bhumi Amla continues to bridge the gap between traditional healing and contemporary wellness practices.
-Its availability, natural origin, and broad therapeutic effects make it a trusted remedy for promoting overall health and well-being.
+Bhumi Amla (Phyllanthus niruri) is a powerful Ayurvedic herb valued for its liver-protective (hepatoprotective), antioxidant, kidney-supporting, and immune-boosting properties.
+Traditionally used to detoxify the body and improve digestion, it is also known to help regulate blood sugar levels and support kidney health.
+In Ayurveda, it is particularly beneficial for balancing Kapha and Pitta doshas.
+With growing recognition in modern medicine, Bhumi Amla continues to bridge traditional healing and contemporary wellness, making it a trusted natural remedy for overall health and well-being.

 ...View more